TyroneMartin/DocumentConverterApplication/README.md

 ## Features

+- **File input and output**: Improve the user experience by specifying input and output file paths.
+- **Command-line interface**: Create a easy-to-use interface for running conversions.
 - **Multi-Format Support**: Convert between DOCX, PDF, HTML, and Excel formats.
 - **Flexible Conversion**: Supports both single and batch conversions.
-- **Error Handling**: Robust error handling for invalid inputs or unsupported formats.
+- **Error Handling**: Robust error handling for invalid inputs or unsupported formats,etc.
 - **Extensible Architecture**: Easily add new converters by extending the `DocumentConverter` base class.

 ## Requirements

 - **.NET SDK 6.0 or higher**: Required for building and running the application.
 - **NuGet**: For managing dependencies.
-- **Supported Formats**: Input files must be in a supported format (DOCX, PDF, HTML, Excel).
+- **Supported Formats**: `Please note:` Input files must be in a supported format (DOCX, PDF, HTML, Excel).

 ## Useful Websites